helixd2s/Tommy/readme.md

 ## Freezing...

 The project turned out to be prohibitively difficult for me...
-I am putting on hold on it...
+I am putting on hold on it... <br>
+New now busy on [Ramen](https://github.com/helixd2s/Ramen) project, that simpler than Tommy, and supports only Vulkan API.

 ## Planned Features